chaseconey/carousel/readme.md

 * **Step 11:** Add Posts model and show Eloquent relationships (look in routes.php)
 * **Step 12:** Show tons of Eloquent features in routes.php
 * **Step 13:** Add master layout.
 User index page inherits from master.
 Use include for nav
+* **Step 14:** Pull in bootstrap.
+Use partials to generate a list of posts per user.